chrisarevalodev/port-dapps-guide/README.md

 export default config;
 ```
-In order to configure the RSK networks we'll need: an RPC url for both mainnet and testnet and a Private Key of the account that will deploy the contracts.
+In order to configure the RSK networks we'll need: a RPC url for both mainnet and testnet and a Private Key of the account that will deploy the contracts.
 To get the the RPCs go to the [RPC API dashboard](https://dashboard.rpc.rootstock.io/dashboard) from Rootstock Labs, create an account if you don't have one and get an API key for RSK testnet and another for RSK mainnet.

 The mainnet RPC url should look similar to this:
 ```